alessandrakovalenko/Omnifood-killer-project/README.md

-# Omnifood-killer-project is a the coolest project anyone would ever have a chance to work on.
+# Omnifood-killer-project is the coolest project anyone would ever have a chance to work on.